puffergas/PiStack/README.md

 # PiStack

-Main Screen
+PiStack is a remote radio interface for FlightGear, that is designed to work with the Raspberry Pi Official thouch screen.However it should run on other devices the can run Python.

+## Screenshots
 ![Main Screen](https://i.imgur.com/An9qOjD.png)

-Keypad
 ![Keypad](https://i.imgur.com/oJJ0eg4.png)

-# Dependencies
+## Dependencies
+Dependencies:
+1. Python

-1. PySimpleGUI
+2. PySimpleGUI

-# Install
+## Install

-# Logic Holes
+## Logic Holes
+Logic Holes:
 1. FlightGear needs to be configured and running before PiStack can run.
+2. PiStack will go out of sync if radio settings are changed from FlightGear.

+## Links